xmos/lib_qspi_fast_read/examples/thruput_eval/README.md

 # Fast Flash Thruput Eval

 This is a fast flash example application to evaluate flash performance.
-By default this application configures for 133 MHz SCLK.
+By default this application configures for 100 MHz SCLK, thus achieving a maximum theoretical thruput of 50MB/s.

 ## Supported Hardware